monk-io/docs/_mkdocs/docs/guides/passing-secrets.md

-Some information passed in the templates should be hidden from prying eyes.
+Some information passed in the Kits should be hidden from prying eyes.
 Fortunately, your database passwords, keys, secret tokens, and other sensitive information can be stored safely in encrypted form before being passed to Monk.

 This tutorial also has a short video!
 Stream away: